MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

 ### Includes

-When you have reusable text or image files that need to be included in article files, you can use a reference to the "include" file via the DFM file include feature.
+When you have reusable text or image files that need to be included in article files, you can use a reference to the "include" file via the Markdig file include feature.
 This feature instructs OPS to include the file in your article file at build time, making it part of your published article.
 Three types of includes are available to help you reuse content:

 - Inline: Reuse a common text snippet inline with within another sentence.
 - Block: Reuse an entire Markdown file as a block, nested within a section of an article.